"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "It was the lying that did it.
 It was lying that was the unfathomable thing, or the malevolent thing.
 It felt malevolent, it felt like I was being pushed (off a cliff)

-Which is exactly how I feel now..
+Which is exactly how I feel in this final session, now..

 Me - "No, I think for him it was a case of, he could not be truthful - he was ashamed.
-But the effect is malevolent (it clearly did me harm) and I suppose that's the thing that makes me hold back from making judgments or acting is that the standards I expect from myself, I can't expect from other people.
+But the effect is malevolent (it clearly did me harm) and I suppose that's the thing that makes me hold back from making judgments or acting... is that the standards I expect from myself, I can't expect from other people.
 If somebody was in pain because they have been lied to by me, then I would think very badly of myself for continuing to lie.
 It would be worse for me to experience, than being truthful could be.
 But that last lie fell into the same mental folder as, being an alcoholic, it is as if lying has become an addiction for him"

 He - "OK"

-And the client will say that there is nothing to be done - signifying their sense of powerlessness and overwhelm, their need to be safe by detaching from reality, taking care not to move, not to make any sound.
+If I was the therapist hearing this I would be thinking....we are clearly not in the last session!
+That sense of malevolence needs checking - is the husband a threat to her now?
+She is trying not to think too closely and feel the fear.
+Trying to take all the responsibility.
+What is unfinished, what needs to be done or said?
+And if the client then says that there is nothing to be done - perhaps it is signifying their sense of powerlessness and overwhelm, their need to be safe by detaching from reality, taking care not to move, not to make any sound.
 Frozen...

 Me - "So, there is no point, there is nothing that can be done with this.
 There is other stuff going on.
 Even then, the judgmental part of me says that is pure cowardice on his part, so my question originally was, I suppose, which kind of an infidelity is this?
 Is this a madness because of all the things we have been through, or is this because you are not an ethical person?
 That was my question to myself, which way do I think it is?
 It was the ethics that got me in the end - which is interesting because I feel that you have accused me a lot of times of not being ethical.
-That could be a feeling left over from that <awareness of possible transference>...I don't know."
+That could be a feeling left over from that <awareness of my transference>...I don't know."

 He - says something but I can't make it out...